-The next section gives results for the new congressional map adopted by the Supreme Court of Pennsylvania, to be abbreviated as the SCOPA map.
-Although the SCOPA plan is much better than the previous highly gerrymandered plan,12 it is shown that it still is biased in favor of conservative voters.
+Section 2 gives results for the new congressional map adopted by the Supreme Court of Pennsylvania, to be abbreviated the SCOPA map.
+Although the SCOPA plan is much better than the previous highly gerrymandered plan, 12 it is shown that it still is biased in favor of conservative voters.
 Appendix C remarks on an interesting anomaly with respect to the SCOPA map and the 2016 presidential election.